We’re tracking the Cristiano Ronaldo transfer odds to gauge the likelihood of a move for the Manchester United forward this summer.

-Here are the clubs being tipped to court the Portugal legend and the latest Cristiano Ronaldo transfer odds on him changing teams before September 3, with loan deals included:
+Here are the clubs being linked with a blockbuster move for the Portugal legend and their odds of capturing his signature before September 2, with loan deals not counting: